Omvoh FDA Approval History

 Company: Eli Lilly and Company

-Treatment for: Ulcerative Colitis
+Treatment for: Ulcerative Colitis, Crohn's Disease

-Omvoh (mirikizumab-mrkz) is an interleukin-23 antagonist indicated for the treatment of moderately to severely active ulcerative colitis in adults.
+Omvoh (mirikizumab-mrkz) is an interleukin-23 antagonist used for the treatment of ulcerative colitis and Crohn’s disease.

-- Warnings and precautions associated with Omvoh include hypersensitivity reactions, increased risk of infection, and hepatotoxicity.
+- In Crohn’s disease patients, Omvoh is administered by intravenous infusion over at least 90 minutes in the induction period (Week 0, Week 4, and Week 8) and by subcutaneous injection in the maintenance period (Week 12 and every 4 weeks thereafter). - Warnings and precautions associated with Omvoh include hypersensitivity reactions, increased risk of infection, and hepatotoxicity.
 Omvoh should not be administered to patients with active tuberculosis.
 Use of live vaccines should be avoided.

-- Common adverse reactions during the induction period include upper respiratory tract infections and arthralgia.
+- Common adverse reactions in ulcerative colitis patients during the induction period include upper respiratory tract infections and arthralgia; and during the maintenance period include upper respiratory tract infections, injection site reactions, arthralgia, rash, headache, and herpes viral infection.

-Common adverse reactions during the maintenance period include upper respiratory tract infections, injection site reactions, arthralgia, rash, headache, and herpes viral infection.
+Common adverse reactions in Crohn’s disease patients include upper respiratory tract infections, injection site reactions, headache, arthralgia, and elevated liver tests.

 Development timeline for Omvoh